reduxjs/redux-toolkit/docs/api/configureStore.md

 # `configureStore`

-A friendlier abstraction over the standard Redux `createStore` function.
+A friendly abstraction over the standard Redux `createStore` function that adds good defaults to the store setup for a better development experience.

 ## Parameters